Dynamics of stochastic integrate-and-fire networks: Bistable activity in homogenous networks

 These bifurcations also appear in the underlying stochastic spiking model.
 We simulated a network of 100 stochastic LIF neurons (Eq.~\ref{eq:lif}) with Erd\H{o}s-R\'enyi connectivity ($p=0.5$) with different values of the baseline drive $E$ and coupling strength $J$ (marked in Fig. \ref{fig:bistable}a).
-At times 5 and 15, we applied pulse perturbations to the baseline drive and observed monostable or bistable behavior matching the prediction of the first-order mean field phase diagram (Fig. \ref{fig:bistable}b--d).
+At times 5 and 15, we applied pulse perturbations to the baseline drive and observed monostable or bistable behavior matching the predictions of the phase diagram (Fig. \ref{fig:bistable}b--d).

-The first-order mean field theory neglects all fluctuations in the spiking activity.
+The mean field theory neglects all fluctuations in the spiking activity.
 Due to the nonlinear spike-voltage coupling imparted by the reset mechanism, those fluctuations can impact the firing rate.
-That coupling is described by loop corrections to the mean field firing rate.
-To determine the magnitude of all loop corrections, we computed bifurcation diagrams of the exact firing rate (Eq.~\ref{eq:lif_1pop_exact}; Fig. \ref{fig:bistable}e, f).
-The first-order mean field theory systematically overestimates the true firing rates.
+To determine the magnitude of fluctuation corrections, we computed bifurcation diagrams of the exact firing rate (Eq.~\ref{eq:lif_1pop_exact}; Fig. \ref{fig:bistable}e, f).
+The mean field theory systematically overestimates the true firing rates.
 This implies that fluctuations in the activity suppress firing.

+Similarly to the uncoupled neuron, the impact of fluctuations can be explicitly described by loop corrections to the mean field dynamics (Eq.~\ref{eq:feynman_1loop_1pop}).
+To one loop, equilibria of $\bar{v}$ are $\bar{v} = E$ (if $\bar{v} < 1$) and